 Sorry if this is too much "technical crap", but this is a forum for audio engineers and without the "technical crap" most musicians would still be making music by hitting sticks together.

-give you a detailed explanation of how changing the switch position electronically changes the pickup pattern using "technical crap" terminology like "capsule polarization bias" and "phase inversion", but don't worry, we won't.
+We could give you a detailed explanation of how changing the switch position electronically changes the pickup pattern using "technical crap" terminology like "capsule polarization bias" and "phase inversion", but don't worry, we won't.
 For now just consider it "magic".